lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

     - the hydraulic performance and water quality

 ##### three main phases of the life cycle of the pipe
-- Burn in
+- Burn in (the initial phase after installation of the pipe)
+    - human error
+    - other installation issues
+    - manufacturing defects
-- In usage
+- In usage()
 - Wear out

 ![](/assets/doctor1.jpg)